As with my remarks on punk and so on,

 - Alexander Lee, The ugly renaissance: sex, greed, violence and depravity in an age of beauty (2014),

-a less technical, more sociological book with a firm political agenda that some may find more appealing than others.
+a less technical, more sociological book with a firm political agenda that some may find more appealing than others (cf. this review of Catherine Fletcher, The beauty and the terror: an alternative history of the Italian Renaissance (2020).

 Poking around beneath the glamorous surface image of the Renaissance, seemingly “an age of beauty and brilliance populated by men and women of angelic perfection”, he observes: